Peyton Tuthill at National Outdoor Leadership School

 The Peyton Tuthill Foundation is a non-profit 501(c)(3)corporation founded by Pat Tuthill who was confronted with an unspeakable tragedy when her 23-year-old daughter Peyton was sexually assaulted, tortured and murdered by an unsupervised probationer who transferred from another state to Denver in 1999.
 The foundation provides assistance to victims of crime, scholarships to homicide surviviors, protection of victims' rights, and advocates for public safety through effective public policy.
 The Peyton Tuthill Foundation promotes safe offender re-entry into our communities to protect families.

 A Not-for-Profit Foundation for Victims of Crime

 Please help with your support.
-You may use PayPal by clicking on the Donations page or send a check to Peyton Tuthill Foundation
+Donate on-line or send a check to Peyton Tuthill Foundation

 No gift is too small and makes a difference in the life of a youth.